 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved

-Core tip: Gastric partitioning (GP) associated with gastrojejunostomy has been employed for the treatment of malignant obstruction.
-The partitioning creates 2 separated gastric chambers that may improve gastric emptying, decrease tumor bleeding and improve survival.
+Core tip: Gastric partitioning associated with gastrojejunostomy has been employed for the treatment of malignant obstruction.
+The partitioning creates two separated gastric chambers that may improve gastric emptying, decrease tumor bleeding, and improve survival.
 We analyzed retrospective data from our center and found that partitioning was as safe and effective as traditional gastrojejunostomy.
 Postoperative complications and survival were similar between the groups.
-Acceptance of soft and full diet after the procedure was the most important prognostic variable and it was more common after GP.
+Acceptance of soft and full diet after the procedure was the most important prognostic variable and was more common after gastric partitioning.
 A prospective randomized trial is ongoing to further analyze this issue.

-Ramos MFKP, Barchi LC, de Oliveira RJ, Pereira MA, Mucerino DR, Ribeiro Jr U, Zilberstein B, Cecconello C. Gastric Partitioning for the Treatment of Malignant Gastric Outlet Obstruction.
+Ramos MFKP, Barchi LC, de Oliveira RJ, Pereira MA, Mucerino DR, Ribeiro Jr U, Zilberstein B, Cecconello C. Gastric partitioning for the treatment of malignant gastric outlet obstruction.
 World J Gastrointest Oncol 2019; In press

 INTRODUCTION

-Gastric cancer (GC) is the 5th most common cancer and the 3rd leading cause of cancer-related death worldwide[1].
+Gastric cancer (GC) is the fifth most common cancer and third leading cause of cancer-related deaths worldwide[1].
 Surgical resection of the tumor with D2 lymphadenectomy is the indicated standard curative treatment[2].
-Unfortunately, many patients initially present at the time of diagnosis advanced disease without the possibility of a curative resection.
+Unfortunately, many patients initially present with advanced disease at the time of diagnosis without the possibility of curative resection.
 The frequency of patients with clinical stage IV varies according to each country and may reach up to 40% of cases[3-5].

-Despite the dismal prognosis, many stages IV GC patients will develop complications during the course of the disease that will require palliative procedures.
-Among these complications, the following stand out; tumor bleeding, refractory ascites, intestinal obstruction and gastric outlet obstruction (GOO).
+Despite the dismal prognosis, many stage IV GC patients develop complications during the course of disease that require palliative procedures.
+Among these complications, the following stand out: tumor bleeding, refractory ascites, intestinal obstruction, and gastric outlet obstruction (GOO).

 The incidence of GOO ranges between 5% and 14.9% in patients with distal GC.
-Palliative resection of the tumor is the procedure of choice in cases of resectable lesions, limited metastatic disease and patients with favorable clinical conditions[6].
+Palliative resection of the tumor is the procedure of choice in cases of resectable lesions and limited metastatic disease, and in patients with favorable clinical conditions[6].

-However, many of these tumors are considered unresectable due to local invasion of adjacent structures or due to patient’s unfavorable clinical conditions.
+However, many of these tumors are considered unresectable due to local invasion of adjacent structures or due to patients’ unfavorable clinical conditions.
 Surgical bypass or endoscopic stents are options to restore the gastrointestinal continuity.
 Endoscopic stents are less invasive and can be deployed out of the operating room.
 However, concerns regarding its long-term effectiveness still grants an important role for surgery[7,8].

-The most traditional surgery performed is the gastrojejunostomy (GJ).
+The most traditional surgery performed is gastrojejunostomy (GJ).
 The procedure is simple and can be accomplished by laparoscopy with low morbidity.
-However, delayed gastric emptying (DGE) is one of the main postoperative complications, with incidence that varies between 10% and 26%[9].
+However, delayed gastric emptying (DGE) is one of the main postoperative complications, with an incidence that varies between 10% and 26%[9].

-In this context, gastric partitioning associated with GJ, also known as gastric partitioning (GP), has been considered an option for treatment of malignant GOO.
+In this context, gastric partitioning (GP) associated with GJ, also known as GP, has been considered an option for the treatment of malignant GOO.
 Initially, it was described in 1925 for complex gastroduodenal ulcers[10].
-Currently, is considered a palliative surgery for GOO by the Japanese Gastric Cancer Association guidelines (JGCA)[2].
+Currently, is considered a palliative surgery for GOO by the Japanese Gastric Cancer Association guidelines[2].

 Our institution has used GP for the past 10 years in such cases.
-Therefore, the aim of this study is to compare the outcomes of patients who underwent gastric partitioning and gastrojejunostomy for malignant gastric outlet obstruction.
+Therefore, the aim of this study was to compare the outcomes of patients who underwent GP and GJ for malignant GOO.

 METHODS